Overview

 Having two loans means you need to handle two debts and two payment schedules.

-Your Alberta loan is managed through Alberta MyLoan and your Canada loan is managed through the National Student Loans Service Centre (NSLSC) Online Services.
+Your Alberta loan is managed through Alberta MyLoan and your Canada loan is managed through the National Student Loans Service Centre (NSLSC).
 You must create individual accounts through these websites and handle your repayments separately.

 This is what the lifecycle of student loans looks like: